 Training Your Guinea Pig to Jump Through a Hoop

-Don’t forget to reward his jumping with treats as well.
-After you have repeated this process, again and again, you’ll find that your guinea pig jumps through the hoop even without a reward.
+Step 4: Don’t forget to reward his jumping with treats as well.
+After you have repeated this process many times, you’ll find that your guinea pig jumps through the hoop even without a reward.

 Guinea Pig’s Behavior Towards Their Owners: Possible Situations

-If My Guinea Pig Recognizes Me, Why Does It Still Hide in the Cage?
+Why Does My Guinea Pig Still Hide in the Cage?

 Remember that guinea pigs are prey animals.
 Before they were domesticated, their survival in the wild depended on their ability to detect danger and escape quickly.

-It isn’t unusual for guinea pigs to seek out and prefer hiding places as opposed to open spaces.
+It isn’t unusual for guinea pigs to seek out and prefer hiding places instead of open spaces.
 Their instinct to take cover runs deep.
-Don’t take it personally, and continue working on building trust with your pet.
+Don’t take it personally, and continue building trust with your pet.